- About the Test

 Your CHSPE results will not be provided to anyone else unless you request to have a transcript sent as described in Transcripts.

 Voiding of Results

 Reasonable security precautions are taken in the development, administration and scoring of the CHSPE.
-The California Department of Education and the CHSPE Office reserve the right to void any CHSPE score if, in their opinion, there is adequate reason to question the validity or legitimacy of the registration or score.
+The California Department of Education and the CHSPE Office reserve the right to void any CHSPE score for inappropriate behavior at the testing site, or if, in their opinion, there is adequate reason to question the validity or legitimacy of the registration or score.
 If doubts are raised about your registration or score, the CHSPE Office will notify the California Department of Education and other parties as deemed appropriate by the Department.